-How our audit addressed the key audit matters

-We performed the following audit procedures:

-- Agreed the cash flows used to determine the recoverable amount of MBNS to cash flows used to determine the recoverable amount of goodwill, brands and spectrums which we have assessed above; - Tested the recoverable amounts estimated by management using FVLCS for the remaining subsidiaries by performing the following: - (i) Discussed the key assumptions used by management such as revenue and EBITDA growth rates and compared it with the historical data; - (ii) Compared terminal growth rates used in determining terminal values to market forecasts; and - (iii) Checked the mathematical accuracy of the FVLCS cash flows. - Checked that the cash flows used to determine the recoverable amounts of the investment in subsidiaries had been appropriately adjusted for financing and tax cash flows of the respective subsidiaries; and - Checked the reasonableness of the discount rates with the assistance of our valuation experts.
+Key audit matters How our audit addressed the key audit matters Recoverability of carrying value of costs of investment in subsidiaries (Company financial statements) We performed the following audit procedures: • Agreed the cash flows used to determine the recoverable amount of MEASAT Broadcast The control of the cash of Refer to Summary of material accounting policies - Note 3G Impairment of non-financial assets, Note 4 - Critical accounting estimates and judgements and Note 15 - Investment in subsidiaries Network Systems Sdn.
+Bhd. ("MBNS") to cash flows used to determine the recoverable amount of goodwill, brands and spectrums which we have assessed in the earlier pages; As at 31 January 2025, the carrying value of investment in subsidiaries is RM4,728 million. • Tested the recoverable amounts estimated by management using FVLCS for the remaining subsidiaries by performing the following: We focused on this area due to the estimation of the recoverable amounts which is inherently uncertain and requires (i) Discussed the key assumptions used by management such as revenue growth rates and compared it with the historical data; significant judgement on the future cash flows, terminal growth rates and discount rates applied. (ii) Compared terminal growth rates used in determining terminal values to market forecasts; and The key assumptions and judgement used by management in determining the recoverable amounts are disclosed in Note 15. (iii) Checked that the adjusted net asset value approximate their fair value, based on external valuation reports 13.
+Checked that the cash flows used to determine the recoverable amounts of the investment in subsidiaries had been appropriately adjusted for financing and tax cash flows for the respective subsidiaries; Checked the reasonableness of the discount rates with the assistance of our valuation experts; and Checked the mathematical accuracy of the FVLCS cash flows.
 Based on the above procedures performed, we did not find any material exceptions.